Tennessee Technological University

 - past or current involvement in Student Research Day projects

-- a letter of recommendation from two Tennessee Tech faculty members and three current or former students.
+- a letter of recommendation from two faculty members (at least one current TTU faculty member) and three current or former TTU students.
 The letters should be submitted as part of the requested background materials.

-- a maximum of two additional letters of support from off campus peers are allowable but not required
+- a maximum of one additional letter of support from off campus peers is allowable but not required

 Mentoring philosophy should not exceed 500 words.
 Limit the number of pages of materials submitted to 20 pages maximum, including mentoring philosophy and summary evaluations with student comments.
 Reference letters will be excluded from the page count.
 The winner will be required to attend the Faculty Awards Recognition Reception.

-The credentials of a nominee not selected for the award will automatically be reconsidered the next year.
-The individual will be given the opportunity to update materials.
+In order to be reconsidered the next year wihout having to be renominated, the nominee will be required to update their materials.
 After the second year, consideration will be given to an individual only if re-nominated.

 Please note: form accessibility may vary from browser to browser and among different operating systems.
 Follow the steps below to save the forms and submit them to the Office of Research.
 For form accessibility issues or troubleshooting, please contact Amy Hill at extension 3464 or email@example.com.